HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 This section provides a functional description of the interactions between the actors in an SDOH referral, and with links to the profiles and sections of the IG where more detail is provided.
-This should be read prior to the more detailed exchange workflow description.
+This should be read prior to the more detailed [exchange workflow][Exchange Workflow] description.

 Since this is a functional description, technical details have been abstracted.
 For example, the mechanism through which the referring provider is informed of the status of the referral could use FHIR Subscriptions or polling (see [Checking Task Status] for details).
 Similarly, the relationships between the profiles referenced are not described (see [Data Modeling Framework] ).
 Management of task status is not described (see [Checking Task Status]).